Sexual Health Issues in Women with Cancer

 Women being treated for cancer may experience changes that affect their sexual life during, and sometimes after, treatment.
 While you may not have the energy or interest in sexual activity that you did before treatment, feeling close to and being intimate with your spouse or partner is probably still important.

 Your doctor or nurse may talk with you about how cancer treatment might affect your sexual life, or you may need to be proactive and ask questions such as: What sexual changes or problems are common among women receiving this type of treatment?
-What methods of birth control or protection are recommended during treatment?
+What methods of birth control or contraception are recommended during treatment?

 Whether or not your sexual health will be affected by treatment depends on factors such as: